 - To develop self-esteem and feel free to take risks in a self-directed learning environment.

 - To foster enjoyment and appreciation of learning across all subject areas.

 - To stimulate and facilitate in-depth thought on self-selected topics.

 - To develop evaluation skills of both processes and products (self-evaluation and peer-evaluation)

 - To develop respect and skill in a cooperative learning environment.

 - To development a full range of communication skills (oral, written, creative arts).

 - To develop an understanding, respect, and appreciation of others, and a social responsibility.

 Springfield Township fosters a challenging, inquiry-based, student-centered learning environment for students in grades K – 6.
-All students are serviced through weekly push-in technology instruction.
+All students are serviced through weekly technology instruction and participation in the district's Creator Lab program.
 Fifth and sixth grade students are screened and serviced in small groups if they meet district requirements.
 Please read the Enrichment Handbook for complete details.